-Figure 9-aa3 —NPCA Operation Information field format

-The NPCA Primary Channel field indicates the channel number of a channel within the BSS bandwidth that corresponds to the channel that the NPCA AP and its associated NPCA non-AP STAs switch to in order to perform NPCA operation, as described in 37.11 (Non-primary channel access (NPCA)).

-The NPCA Minimum Duration Threshold field indicates the minimum duration of inter-BSS activity (interBSS PPDU or inter-BSS TXOP) that is required to have been indicated on the primary channel of the BSS as a necessary condition to permit an NPCA STA to switch to the NPCA primary channel to perform NPCA operation.
-The encoding and the maximum value of this field are TBD.

-The NPCA Switching Delay field indicates the time needed by an NPCA STA to switch from the BSS primary channel to the NPCA primary channel in units of 4 µs.
-The NPCA Switch Back Delay field indicates the time needed by an NPCA STA to switch from the NPCA primary channel to the BSS primary channel in units of 4 µs.

 TGbn editor: please update the following paragraphs as shown below:

 37.10 Non-primary channel access (NPCA)

-A STA that supports NPCA operation is called an NPCA STA.
-An AP that supports NPCA operation is called an NPCA AP.
-A non-AP NPCA STA shall set the NPCA Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
-A non-AP NPCA STA may enable the NPCA mode only if it is associated with an NPCA AP.
-It is TBD how the non-AP STA enables NPCA mode.
+A STA that has dot11NPCAOptionImplemented equal to true and supports NPCA operation shall set the NPCA Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+A STA that has enabled NPCA opearation is called an NPCA STA.
+An AP that has enabled NPCA operation is called an NPCA AP. (#435, 785, 2676)A non-AP STA may enable the NPCA mode unless it is associated with an NPCA AP.

+A STA that supports NPCA operation and intends to enable, disable or update the parameters of the NPCA mode shall follow the procedure defined in defined in 37.27 (Procedure for operating mode and parameter updates) if the STA is a non-AP STA or 37.28 (Enhanced BSS parameter critical update procedure) if it is an AP. (#246, 914, 1209, 1215, 1507, 2139, 2140, 3408)

 An NPCA AP that has an operating bandwidth less than TBD (but either 80 or 160 MHz) shall not enable NPCA operation.
 An AP of a multiple BSSID set which enables NPCA operation shall indicate the same NPCA primary channel as all of the other APs of the same multiple BSSID set which have enabled NPCA operation.